Stem Cells

 Get science-backed answers to the most commonly asked questions about the future of stem cell therapy in veterinary medicine.

-We will address your most common questions in this Q&A-based webinar covering what mesenchymal stromal cells (MSCs) are, their mechanisms of action, and their favorable safety profile.
-During the discussion, we will explore how MSC therapies differ from traditional medications and how they can work synergistically with standard treatments by targeting the root cause of disease.
-We will also review practical administration, along with the potential safety and efficacy of Gallant’s IV MSC therapy for refractory stomatitis in cats.
+In this session, we address your most common questions in this Q&A-based webinar covering what mesenchymal stromal cells (MSCs) are, their mechanisms of action, and their favorable safety profile.
+During the discussion, we explore how MSC therapies differ from traditional medications and how they can work synergistically with standard treatments by targeting the root cause of disease.
+We also review practical administration, along with the potential safety and efficacy of Gallant’s IV MSC therapy for refractory stomatitis in cats.

 Learning objectives